Flight Instructor

 Minimum Experience

-• If an ATP certificate is not held, candidates must meet the requirements of:
+- If an ATP certificate is not held, candidates must meet the requirements of 14 CFR part 61.153 and 14 CFR part 61.64, specifically without a Supervised Operating Experience (SOE) limitation.

-• A minimum of one unrestricted Pilot in Command (PIC) type rating.
+- A minimum of one unrestricted Pilot-in-Command (PIC) type rating.

-• Preferred Flight Time: A minimum of 2,500 hours of total flight time.
+- Preferred: A minimum of 2,500 hours of total flight time.

 Knowledge, Skills, and Abilities

-• Proficiency in common aviation regulations.
+- Proficiency in common aviation regulations.

-• Strong foundational customer service skills.
+- Strong first-level customer service skills.

 Physical Demands and Work Environment